chainstack/docs/docs/tutorials/ethereum/academic-certificates-with-truffle.md

 * `mainnet` — any network name that you will pass to the `truffle migrate --network` command.
 * `HDWalletProvider` — Truffle's custom provider to sign transactions.
 * `mnemonic` — your mnemonic that generates your accounts.
-You can also generate a mnemonic online with [Mnemonic Code Converter](https://iancoleman.io/bip39/).
+You can also generate a mnemonic online with <a href="https://iancoleman.io/bip39/" rel="nofollow">Mnemonic Code Converter</a>.
 Make sure you generate a 15 word mnemonic.
 * RPC_ENDPOINT — your Ethereum node RPC endpoint with username and password.
 The format is `https://user-name:pass-word-pass-word-pass-word@nd-123-456-789.p2pify.com`.
 See also [View node access and credentials](/platform/view-node-access-and-credentials).
 * `network_id` — the Ethereum mainnet network ID: `1`.